EARLY SPRING PROGRAMME

 The Hedge Residency

-Jane Wormell's residency celebrates the importance of hedgerows as a home for wildlife in a farmed landscape.
-They can be a vital source of food, shelter and homes for many animals.
+Jane Wormell’s residency celebrates the importance of hedgerows as a home for wildlife in a farmed landscape.
+They can be a vital source of food, shelter and homes for many creatures.
 Well-established hedges are often remnants of older landscapes, with dozens of plant species living in them.
 We have been testing eight different ways of managing hedges at the farm, to see which is best for wildlife.
-Their presence in the landscape has what we call a ‘woolly jumper' effect : the land becomes warmer and more welcoming to wildlife.
-Jane's ongoing Hedge Residency explores the abundant biodiversity of the hedges through her detailed, immersive paintings.
+Their presence in the landscape has what we call a ‘woolly jumper’ effect : the land becomes warmer and more welcoming to wildlife.
+Jane’s ongoing Hedge Residency explores the abundant biodiversity of the hedges through her detailed, immersive paintings.

 HISTORIC COLLECTIONS